Carlos Rodríguez (infielder)

-Carlos Rodríguez Márquez (born November 1, 1967) is a Mexican former shortstop and second baseman in Major League Baseball.
-He played for the New York Yankees in 1991 and for the Boston Red Sox in 1994 and 1995.
+Carlos Rodríguez Márquez (born November 1, 1967) is a Mexican former professional baseball shortstop and second baseman.
+He played in Major League Baseball (MLB) for the New York Yankees in 1991, and for the Boston Red Sox in 1994 and 1995.

+Career

 Rodríguez had a career batting average of .278, and a career fielding percentage of .971.

+Personal life

-He is the son of Mexican Baseball Hall of Famer Leo Rodríguez.
+Rodríguez is the son of Mexican Baseball Hall of Famer Leo Rodríguez.

 Carlos currently coaches his sons' travel baseball team called Midwest prospects.

 Rodriguez now owns "The Strike Zone"; an indoor batting facility in central Ohio.